-The use of stained glass continued expanding and the style of stained glass moves closer to that of painting on walls and canvas.
-And it is the first time that the glass makers and the many teachers begin to come out of anonymity, and are recognised as artists, as we begin to have documentary evidence of their work because they offer services to the royal courts.
-There were artistic exchanges and ideas and techniques spread amongst artists in Europe and with advent of Van Eyck, painting on glass began to be influenced by the Flemish style, with the composition’s spaces becoming more unified, the colours becoming brightener, and the painting on glass becoming more detailed too.
+The use of stained glass continued to expand and the style of stained glass began to move closer to that of painting on walls and canvases.
+It was the first time that the glass makers and the many teachers began to come out of anonymity, and were recognised as artists.
+These artists offered their services to the royal courts and because of this we have documentary evidence of their names and works.
+There were artistic exchanges and ideas and techniques spread amongst artists in Europe.
+With advent of Van Eyck, painting on glass began to be influenced by the Flemish style, with the compositions becoming more unified, the colours brightener, and the painting on glass more detailed too.

-In the XVI Century, the evolution of stained glass art abruptly stopped due to a profound religious crisis that rocked northern Europe, particularly England.
+In the XVI Century, the evolution of stained glass art stopped abruptly due to a profound religious crisis that rocked northern Europe, particularly England.
 The Protestant Reformation saw a large number of medieval windows destroyed at the hands of the Government.
-We also began to see stained glass, which had previously been regarded as a strictly religious art-form, appear in stately homes and government buildings using heraldry as its subject.
+We also began to see stained glass, which had previously been regarded as a strictly religious art-form, appear in stately homes and government buildings.
+Heraldry was a common subject.

-There were some technological advances though, diamonds began to replace the red-hot iron for glass cutting, new oxides were discovered that when exposed to the glass changed its colour and new pigments for painting on glass were found. as well as transparent glazes that gave the artist the possibility to apply different colours to the glass.
+There were some technological advances too, diamonds began to replace the red-hot iron for glass cutting, new oxides were discovered that when applied to the glass changed its colour and new pigments for painting on glass were found and transparent glazes began to be used that gave the artist the possibility to apply different colours to the glass.

 IX – XX Century

-Having been abandoned due to religious wars in Northern Europe and the French Revolution, the IX Century sees the stained glass movement reborn.
+Having been abandoned due to religious wars in Northern Europe and the French Revolution, the IX Century sees a renewed interest in the stained glass movement.
 The Gothic style, favoured by architects such as Pugin became popular and studios such as Hardman and Co, began designing windows.
-A few years after the revival, the English studio Morris and Co. began the first phase, inspired by the classic styles from the past, but this time at the hand of painter Edward Burne Jones, who was heavily inspired by the Italian Renaissance, and produced some fantastic works.
+A few years after this revival, the English studio Morris and Co. made an important impact on the stained glass world bring classic styles from the past, but this time at the hand of painter Edward Burne Jones, who was heavily inspired by the Italian Renaissance, and produced some fantastic works.

-These various exposures were universal in later allowing new influences to take hold.
-It was also a period of technological advances and new glass types, that were opaque and which used several overlapping layers to produce an opalescent appearance, became available.
-In 1893, an exhibition in Chicago launched the Louis Comfort Tiffany style that is credited with bringing the landscape into the window and bringing the window into everyday objects, such as the famous Tiffany lamps.
+This led to new influences being able to take hold later.
+It was also a period of technological advances and the creation of new types of glass becoming available such as opaque glass which used several overlapping layers to produce an opalescent appearance.
+In 1893, an exhibition in Chicago launched the Louis Comfort Tiffany style that is credited with bringing landscapes into the window and bringing the stained glass into everyday objects, such as the famous Tiffany lamps.

 Stained Glass has, in recent years, undergone yet another renewal.
 All the rules have been pushed aside and glass has come to be seen as a great light filter, softening and colouring it with pigments achievable only through modern chemistry.
 Glass has been inserted organically in to contemporary and modern buildings, including public buildings, where the steel and reinforced concrete supporting structures leave large voids to be filled with tinted glass.